In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

+In this article, we will explain how to convert an FBX humanoid-avatar file into VRM.

 Next, we will set up the shader for the material.

 You cannot change the shader of the material that was set when importing the model, so we create new material and assign it.
 Right-click on the Project window and select ‘Create > Material’ to create a new material.
 You can assign the material by dragging it into the model in the Scene view.

-You can set the texture at the red box in the following screenshot.
+You can set the texture in the red box in the following screenshot.
 Click it to open the selection window.
 Alternatively, you can drag the texture into the box to set it.

 Select the created material (①) and select a shader (④) under ‘VRM’ (③) from the drop-down on the Inspector (②).

 For VRM, the developer recommends using the shaders under ‘VRM’ (③) or ‘Standard’ at the top.

-I recommend selecting all the materials and change the shader at once.
+I recommend selecting all the materials and changing the shader at the same time.

 After setting up the materials, check the other details next.